matt-bernhardt/trapp/README.md

 # trapp
-A Python project for linking, analyzing, and extending soccer data
+Trapp is a Python project for linking, analyzing, and extending soccer data.